pypi/warehouse/docs/user/trusted-publishers/security-model.md

      This particular risk can be mitigated by using a dedicated environment with manual approvers, as described below.

+* Trusted publishers are registered to projects, not to users.
+This means that removing a user from a PyPI project does **not** remove any trusted publishers that they might have registered, and that you should include a review of any/all trusted publishers as part of "offboarding" a project maintainer.

 PyPI has protections in place to make some attacks against OIDC more difficult (like account resurrection attacks).
 However, like all forms of authentication, the end user is **fundamentally responsible** for applying it correctly.

-In addition to the requirements above, you can do the following to "ratchet down" the scope of your OIDC publishing workflows:
+In addition to the requirements above, you can do the following to "ratchet down" the scope of your trusted publishing workflows:

 * **Use per-job permissions**: The `permissions` key can be defined on the workflow level or the job level; the job level is **always more secure**